ghūl programming language

 ghūl programming language logo

-(Note: this site is very much a work-in-progress.
-The ghūl compiler (opens new window) source code is currently the definitive ghūl language reference)
+• Whatever the ghūl compiler (opens new window) accepts is currently the definitive ghūl language reference.

 # why ghūl?